tubiz/affiliatewp-mailchimp-add-on/readme.txt

 == Changelog ==

+= 1.0.3 =
+*   New: Add subscribe checkbox to Affiliate settings tab for affiliate that haven't subscribe to your list
+*	New: Auto subscribe affiliate to list when registering
+*   Fix: Fix issue adding affiliate to list from admin page

+= 1.0.2 =
+*	Updated MailChimp class file
+*	FFixed issue arising from including MailChimp class file

+= 1.0.1 =
+*	Removed affiliate links from readme.txt file

 = 1.0.0 =
 *   Initial release

-= 1.0.1 =
-*	Removed affiliate links from readme.txt file

-= 1.0.2 =
-*	Updated MailChimp class file
-*	Fixed issue arising from including MailChimp class file

 == Upgrade Notice ==

-There is no need to upgrade just yet.
+= 1.0.3 =
+* This update allows affiliate to be auto subscribe to a list, it also display the subscribe checkbox on the Affliate settings tab for affiliate that haven't subscribe to your list.